-Do you think it might have something to do with the fact that you sit for long hours every day at work?
-If so, you might be right!
+Do you think your back pain might have something to do with the fact that you sit for long hours every day at work?

-The truth is, many Americans today find themselves suffering from chronic back pain because they sit for long hours every day at work.
+The truth is, many Americans today find themselves suffering from chronic back pain because they sit for extended periods every day at work.

-In fact, it has been reported that up to 40% of people say that they experience back pain because they spend long hours sitting at their computer every day.
+In fact, it has been reported that up to 40% of people say that they experience back pain because of prolonged sitting at their computer every day.

 The Difference Between Chronic and Acute Back Pain

-For most people, when they have back pain they don’t know if the pain they are experiencing is acute or chronic.
-Its important to know the difference because it drastically alters how a medical professional is going to treat you.
+For most people, when their back hurts, they don’t know if the pain they are experiencing is acute or chronic.
+It's important to know the difference because it drastically alters how a medical professional is going to treat you.

 Symptoms of acute pain are limited spinal flexibility and a decrease in range of motion.
 They could also result in a person not being able to stand up straight.